Will my friends and family know that I have had something done?

 Rarer side effects include allergic reactions, headaches or itching, nausea and shortness of breath, occasional numbness, drooping of the eyebrow or upper eyelid.

-Can ‘Botox effect’ creams and serums be as effective as Botox?
+Can ‘toxins effect’ creams and serums be as effective as toxins?

-In a word, no. Botox works by being injected into a muscle.
+In a word, no. toxins works by being injected into a muscle.
 Creams, whatever their manufacturers claim, can’t have the same effect

 Which are your favourite tweakments?